FamilySearch/gedcomx-php/README.md

 The gedcomx-php SDK is the PHP implementation of [GEDCOM X](http://www.gedcomx.org), including GEDCOM X extension projects.

-The SDK includes a [tutorial](https://github.com/FamilySearch/gedcomx-php/wiki), a [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) Github project, and the [gedcomx-php SDK Documentation](http://familysearch.github.io/gedcomx-php/index.html).
+This SDK includes a [tutorial](https://github.com/FamilySearch/gedcomx-php/wiki), a [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) Github project, and the [gedcomx-php SDK Documentation](http://familysearch.github.io/gedcomx-php/index.html).

 You can [run the sample app](http://gedcomx-php-sample-app.herokuapp.com) to demonstrate basic functionality and usage of the gedcomx-php SDK in action.

 ##Installation
 To install the SDK see [Installing the SDK](https://github.com/FamilySearch/gedcomx-php/wiki/Installation) in the wiki page.

-The SDK includes the following features:
+##Features
 -
 * **GEDCOM X Conceptual Model**